bockp/Edge-Detection-project/edge.md

 **Fig.15: Result of the benchmark for the memory load of ImageJ edge detection functions.
 The Canny Edge Detector and FeatureJ Edges plugin use the Canny algorithm, FeatureJ Laplacian and Log Filter use the LoG, and Find Edges the Sobel**

+The data is not normaly distributed.
+Visually, the Find Edges algorithm have different results from the others for the time and the memory consuption.
+A Kruskal-Wallis test between its result and the results of the other algorithms shows a significant difference for both factors with the p-values associated being of less than 2e-06 and 2e-16 for respectively the memory and time consumption.

+For the plugins using a Laplacian approach, FeatureJ Laplacian and Log\_Filter, the means obtained for the time and the memory consumption are close to each other.
+A Kruskal-Wallis test between them shows that they are significantly different for the time consuption, with a p-value of 7.385e-12 but not for the memory load, which generate a p-value of 0,2282.

+In the same way, graphically, the difference between the results for the two Canny implementations, Canny Edge Detector and FeatureJ Edges, is difficult to assess for the memory consuption.
+Another Kruskal-Wallis test shows a significant difference between the mean of execution time, with a p-value of 2,2e-16, but not for the memory used, with a p-value of 0,4667.

 ![Fig.16](images/bench.png)

 **Fig.16: Average execution time and used memory for ImageJ edge detection functions.
 The Canny Edge Detector and FeatureJ Edges plugin use the Canny algorithm, FeatureJ Laplacian and Log Filter use the LoG, and Find Edges the Sobel**